Andersonlimahw/bytebank-app-fiap/README.md

 Transactions (Firestore)
 - Collection: `transactions` with fields: `userId` (string), `type` ('credit'|'debit'), `amount` (number, cents), `description` (string), `category` (optional string), `createdAt` (serverTimestamp)
 - Queries order by `createdAt desc` filtered by `userId` (you may be prompted by Firebase to create a composite index)
+- Real-time: the app subscribes to the recent transactions query, updating Home and Extract live

 Investments (Firestore)
 - Collection: `investments` with fields: `userId` (string), `type` (category), `amount` (number, cents)